yogeshdatir/microfrontends-learn/webpack-mfe/different-react-versions/react-19-combos/hostWith19-remoteWith18/REACT_VERSION_COMPATIBILITY_GUIDE.md

 1. **Script Errors**: Eliminated by using complete isolation instead of shared dependencies
 2. **Version Conflicts**: Prevented by bundling separate React versions
 3. **Context Issues**: Avoided by using DOM-based integration pattern
-4. **API Mismatches**: Resolved by using appropriate React APIs for each version

 ### Performance Monitoring
 - Monitor bundle sizes for both applications